RevContent/api-showcase/htdocs/showcase/revcontent-api-showcase-interstitial-1.0/README.md

 ```

 ###stacked
-If true the each column will stack on top of each other without considering the max height for the row above.
+If true each column will stack on top of each other without considering the max height for the row above.
 The default will provide a level top for each item in the row.
 ```
 stacked: false
 ```